jbpark0509/CompressorJs/README.md

 ## Configuration

+You can declare your CompressorJs with the following options:

 Option | Description
 ------ | -----------
 maxWidth | Max width of ouput image.
 Default value is set to 1024.